naooomiya/naooomi.github.io/source/_posts/Hashing-Data-Structure-Part-1-Introduction.md

 > 1. Efficiently computable
 > 2. Should uniformly distribute the keys(Each table position equally likely for each key)

 For example for phone numbers a bad hash function is to take first three digits.
 A better function is consider last three digits.
-Please note the this may not be the bast hash function.
+Please note the this may not be the best hash function.
 There may be better ways.

 ### Hash Table
 An array that stores pointers to records corresponding to a given phone number.
 An entry in hash table is NIL if no existing phone number has hash function value equal to the index for the entry.